saturneric/GpgFrontend/README.md

 #### macOS

+0. If command `gpg` is not avaliable, please use homebrew to install it first.
 1. [Download GpgFrontend](https://github.com/saturneric/GpgFrontend/releases) macOS edition from the latest release
 2. Double-Click GpgFrontend.dmg to load it
     - macOS will automatically decompress the zip file and then you will be able to see the dmg